wazuh/wazuh-documentation/source/deploying-with-ansible/reference.rst

       wazuh_profile: "centos7, centos7-web"

 wazuh_agent_authd:
   Set the agent-authd facility.
 This will enable or not the automatic agent registration, you could set various options in accordance of the authd service configured in the Wazuh Manager.
+Be aware that this Ansible role will use the first Wazuh Manager address defined on `wazuh_managers` as the authd registration server.

   .. code-block:: yaml